All Articles

 Optimizing for one AI engine and assuming the others will follow is a recipe for blind spots.
 A brand that's mentioned in 60% of relevant ChatGPT queries can still be mentioned in only 10% of Perplexity queries for the same topic.
 That gap is invisible without measurement.
 For more on the underlying ranking signals, see our deeper write-up on how AI models choose which brands to recommend.

 This is also why occasional spot-checks fail.
 AI Overview content changes 70% of the time for the same query, and SparkToro's research found a less than 1-in-100 chance that two identical queries return the same brand list.
 Pattern recognition only happens with repeated measurement.
-We covered the methodology in detail in why spot-checking AI visibility doesn't work.
+The methodology is detailed in why spot-checking AI visibility doesn't work.

 Closing thought

-Treating ChatGPT and Perplexity as one channel is the most common strategic mistake we see.
+Treating ChatGPT and Perplexity as one channel is the most common strategic mistake in AI visibility.
 They share a category, not an algorithm.
-The brands that earn share of voice in both are the ones that measure each engine separately and build a strategy for each.
-Honeyb runs your prompts daily across every major AI model, surfaces where the two diverge, and shows you exactly which third-party sources are driving each engine's recommendations.
-If you want to see the gap on your own brand, our AI visibility checker is the fastest place to start.
+The brands that earn share of voice on both are the ones that measure each engine separately and build a strategy for each.
+If you've never compared your brand side by side across the two, the free AI visibility checker runs the same prompts against both in 30 seconds.
+The gap is usually bigger than teams expect.